ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento_optimized_stacks/Magento1/permissionguide.md

   root /var/www/vhosts/mage.ukast.co.uk/htdocs;
 ```

-Next, we need to verify which user and group should be used.
+Next, to ensure we are able to set specific permissions we need to verify which user and group should be used.
 This is important as if the domain is a Magento multi-store, typically the owner and group would be the same for each virtual host as the document root is shared.

 In this case PHP-FPM is utilized - this is configured as an upstream within Nginx -